Disappearance of Maura Murray: Preparations and departure

-After midnight on Monday, February 9, Murray used her personal computer to search MapQuest for directions to the Berkshires and Burlington, Vermont.
-The first reported contact Murray had with anyone on February 9 was at 1:00 pm, when she emailed her boyfriend: "I love you more stud.
-I got your messages, but honestly, i didn't feel like talking too much of anyone, i promise to call today though. love you, Maura" She also made a phone call inquiring about renting a condominium at the same Bartlett, New Hampshire, condo association with which her family had vacationed in the past.
+Shortly after midnight on Monday, February 9, Murray used her personal computer to search MapQuest for directions to the Berkshires and Burlington, Vermont.
+The first reported contact Murray had with anyone on February 9 was at 1:00 p.m., when she emailed her boyfriend: "I love you more stud.
+I got your messages, but honestly, I didn't feel like talking too much of anyone, I promise to call today though.
+Love you, Maura".
+Murray also made a phone call inquiring about renting a condominium at the same Bartlett, New Hampshire, condo association with which her family had vacationed in the past.
 Telephone records indicate the call lasted three minutes.
 The owner did not rent the condo to Murray.
-At 1:13 pm, Murray called a fellow nursing student for reasons unknown.
+At 1:13 p.m., Murray called a fellow nursing student for reasons unknown.

 On the afternoon of Monday, February 9, at 1:24 pm, Murray emailed a work supervisor of the nursing school faculty that she would be out of town for a week due to a death in her family.
-According to her family, the family had not experienced a death.
-She also said she would contact them when she returned.
-At 2:05 pm, Murray called a number which provides recorded information about booking hotels in Stowe, Vermont.
+According to her family, no such death had taken place.
+Murray also said she would contact them when she returned.
+At 2:05 p.m., Murray called a number which provides recorded information about booking hotels in Stowe, Vermont.
 The call lasted approximately five minutes.
-At 2:18 pm, she telephoned her boyfriend and left a voice message promising him they would talk later.
+At 2:18 p.m., she telephoned her boyfriend and left a voice message promising him they would talk later.
 This call ended after one minute.

-In her car, Murray packed clothing, toiletries, college textbooks, and birth control pills.
+Murray packed clothing, toiletries, college textbooks and birth control pills in her car.
 When her room was searched later, campus police discovered most of her belongings packed in boxes and the art removed from the walls.
 It is not clear whether Murray packed them that day, but police at the time said she had packed between Sunday night and Monday morning.
-On top of the boxes was a printed email to Murray's boyfriend indicating trouble in their relationship.
-Around 3:30 pm, she drove off the campus in her black 1996 Saturn sedan; classes at the university had been canceled that day due to a snowstorm.
+On top of the boxes was a printed email to Murray's boyfriend indicating possible trouble in their relationship.
+Around 3:30 p.m., Murray drove off the campus in her black 1996 Saturn sedan; classes at UMass Amherst had been canceled that day due to a snowstorm.

-At 3:40 pm, Murray withdrew $280 from an ATM.
+At 3:40 p.m., Murray withdrew $280 from an ATM.
 Closed-circuit footage showed she was alone.
-At a nearby liquor store, Murray purchased about $40 worth of alcoholic beverages, including Baileys Irish Cream, Kahlúa, vodka, and a box of Franzia wine.
-Security footage again shows she was alone when she made that purchase.
-At some point in the day, she also picked up accident-report forms from the Massachusetts Registry of Motor Vehicles.
+At a nearby liquor store, Murray purchased about $40 worth of alcoholic beverages, including Baileys Irish Cream, Kahlúa, vodka and a box of Franzia wine.
+Security footage again shows she was alone when she made those purchases.
+At some point in the day, she also picked up the accident-report forms from the Registry of Motor Vehicles.

-Murray then left Amherst between 4 and 5pm, presumably via Interstate 91 north.
-She called to check her voicemail at 4:37 pm, the last recorded use of her cell phone.
+Murray then left Amherst between 4 p.m. and 5 p.m., presumably via Interstate 91 North.
+She called to check her voicemail at 4:37 p.m., the last recorded use of her cell phone.
 To date there is no indication she had informed anyone of her destination, or any evidence that she had chosen one.